hm-lang/core/proposals/README.md

 ## file access / file system

-TODO: how does file access work with the MMR pattern E.g., we need to make sure that functions which access the file system are declared with `;;` or `::`.
+TODO: how does file access work with the reference pattern E.g., we need to make sure that functions which access the file system are declared with `;;` or `::`.

 # errors and asserts